-Nomura had outstanding collateral service agreements and written credit default swap agreements in the amount of ¥2 billion and ¥2 billion as of March 31, 2016 and June 30, 2016, respectively.
+Nomura had outstanding collateral service agreements and written credit default swap agreements in the amount of ¥2 billion as of March 31, 2017.
+There is no such transaction as of September 30, 2017.
 Nomura does not provide financial support to SPEs beyond its contractual obligations.